 Grip and Soles

 I absolutely love this style of grip, the Meindl Multigrip sole by Vibram doesn’t have any fancy zig zags or patterns but it does perform in all terrains better than any other boot I have owned.
 The ‘classic’ composition of deep lugs bites into mud, scree, and other loose material as well as giving a balanced grip on slippery surfaces.

 I repaired it temporarily when I got back to Aukland with some shoe goo and I managed to hike about another 50 – 80 miles before flying home.
+Check out the reason I used Shoe Goo in my guide to the best glue for hiking boots.
 While it just about held together this was the main reason I had to retire these boots – to find out what happened next, read on…

 Waterproof and Breathable

 As far as waterproofing goes, I could not be any happier.
 When I was looking through other Meindl Burma hiking boot reviews I read one about a fisherman who used the boots in shallow tides for hours without letting any water in.
 Along with all the other Meindl Burma reviews, I had read online, this was enough to convince me they would keep my feet dry.
 I was not wrong.

 The Burma Pro’s are about as waterproof as they come and I will not hold back when I say that they feel as waterproof as gumboots!
 I have tested the boots for 15 minutes+ in flowing water up to the ankle and the boots remained 100% waterproof.
 I have also walked for hours through wet grass, boggy ground, and shallow river crossings with my socks staying completely dry.
 Even now, after 6 years and all their journies, they are still totally waterproof.